cfengine/documentation/guide/installation-and-configuration.markdown

 [%CFEngine_include_markdown(include-install-bootstrap-configure-summary.markdown)%]

-See [General Installation][General Installation] for more a more detailed guide for how to install CFEngine, and links to installation guides for various versions of CFEngine and different configurations.
+See [General Installation][General Installation] for a more detailed guide for how to install CFEngine, and links to installation guides for various versions of CFEngine and different configurations.

 See also: [Pre-Installation Checklist][Pre-Installation Checklist], [Supported Platforms and Versions][Supported Platforms and Versions]